hcilab/wams/README.md

 Both methods accept `x` and `y` numbers that represent a vector (for `moveBy`) or the final position (for `moveTo`).

-_You can add event handlers to all Wams items._
+_You can add event handlers to all WAMS items._

 ### Client code and assets